stacks-network/docs/docs/contribute/docs.md

    - `npm install` (to install dependencies).
    - `npx docusaurus start` to start a local copy of the site.
 A web browser will open at http://localhost:3000, so you can see a preview of your changes in real time.
 6. Make the changes you wish and then commit them with this kind of message: `git commit -am "feat: some new feature or content"`.
-7. Push to to GitHub with `git push --set-upstream origin feature/my-feature-branch`.
+7. Push to GitHub with `git push --set-upstream origin feature/my-feature-branch`.
 8. Visit GitHub and make your pull request.

 ## Additional information